Groups sue to overturn Alaska petroleum reserve lease sale

-ANCHORAGE, Alaska – Four environmental groups are suing to overturn a federal petroleum lease sale in northern Alaska.
+ANCHORAGE, Alaska – Five environmental groups are suing to overturn a federal petroleum lease sale in northern Alaska.

 Continue Reading Below